-Ph.D. in Administration and Leadership Studies, Nonprofit and Public Sectors
+PhD in Administration and Leadership Studies, Nonprofit and Public Sectors

-The Ph.D. program in Administration and Leadership Studies (ALS), Nonprofit and Public Sectors, is designed to educate leaders in human services, health care, state and local government agencies, higher education, and other public and nonprofit organizations.
-This program is offered by the Sociology Department in collaboration with the Department of Economics.
+The PhD program in Administration and Leadership Studies (ALS), Nonprofit and Public Sectors, is designed to educate leaders in human services, health care, state and local government agencies, higher education, and other public and nonprofit organizations.
+This program is offered by the Department of Sociology in collaboration with the Department of Economics.